cerb/cerb.github.io/_docs/sheets/sheets.md

 <img src="{{page.social_image_url}}" class="screenshot">
 </div>

 **Sheets** are a modern, automation-friendly data visualization that avoids the schematic rigidity of [**worklists**](/docs/worklists/).
-A sheet is still a collection of rows and columns, but its column are defined in a fully customizable YAML-based text schema.
+A sheet is still a collection of rows and columns, but its column are defined in a fully customizable [KATA](/docs/kata/)-based text schema.
 This text-based schema can live within a bot behavior or widget without having to be previously defined or saved.

 Each column in a sheet has a type (e.g. card, date, text) with configurable options.